 How do you know if a hypnotherapist has adequate training to deal with your issues?
 How do you know if he or she is competent to get involved in your health?

 The practice of hypnotherapy is not regulated at the federal level.
 This means educational institutions and professional certifying boards set their own standards for minimum academic requirements, scope of practice, code of ethics, postgraduate studies and continuing education.

 It may surprise you to learn that there are still some hypnosis certifying organizations or boards that only require about 100 hours of training, an online application, and payment of a fee to be certified.

 While hypnotherapy is a healing art, it is evidence-based and grounded in scientific method.
 Just as an education in medicine, massage therapy or counseling requires practical skills development with a clinical supervisor, so does hypnotherapy.
-The International Board of Hypnotherapy does not award certification to a person who has learned hypnotherapy through a distance learning program, a correspondence course, home study or an online course.
-Nor will the IBH certify those whose course was a combination of distance learning program, correspondence, home study, or online course mixed with some classroom hours.
+The International Board of Hypnotherapy does not award certification to a person who has learned hypnotherapy through a video correspondence course or online video home study program.
+Nor will the IBH certify those whose course was a hybrid of correspondance, online video home study and some reduced fraction of live hours.

 To locate an IBH hypnotherapist in your area click on “Locate a Registered Medical Support Hypnotherapist.